 The OLA Library Learning Hub is a pilot project.
 It is a registration-based system that delivers virtual educational and training content for library and information professionals in all sectors: academic, health, public, school, and special libraries; as well as board members and students.

 To view the offerings, click on the Sessions tab located at the top of the website.
+If the section is hidden, that means programming is currently closed.

 Sessions are generally live-streamed on a specified date via Zoom, and then made available on-demand in the hub portal within 48 business hours.
 On-demand access is available until September 1st, 2025.